1Dedios/1Dedios/README.md

 ## A Bit of Me:

-- 🔭 I’m currently pursuing a Master's in Computer Science from Stevens Institute of Technology.
+- 🔭 I’m currently pursuing a Master's in Computer Science from Stevens.

 - 🌱 I’m currently building my own projects and finishing out V2 of my Portfolio.